War Plans Were Leaked On Purpose By Russia 4 Months Ago — and that is why Dems kept predicting war

 That is why for the last few months we saw a daily discussion in the US media about Putin demanding change to the situation in Ukraine, while Biden kept insisting over and over for weeks that Russia was definitely going to invade any day.
 Putin demanded that US elites and NATO make a deal to prevent Ukraine from joining NATO or there would be serious “military-technical” repercussions.
 Putin started with those demands just a few days before Christmas 2021.

 Clearly the Russians let it be known so their plan for war would reach the political and media elite of the west.
-That is why for the last few months the Biden administration had been so adamant and certain about a coming invasion of Ukraine.
 People on social media were laughing at the Biden people for repeatedly warning of an invasion in a week, or a few days, or tomorrow.
 They knew Putin had already devised a plan to invade Ukraine in case the US elites and NATO didn’t agree to his terms.

 Why didn’t US elites give in to Putin’s request?

 Ever since the coup in Ukraine 8 years ago led the provinces of Donetsk and Luhansk to declare themselves independent from the new Ukraine regime, there has been a low-level war of bombing and shooting at them.
-They claim 14,000 of their people have been killed in 8 years and the rest live in constant fear.
+They claim 14,000 of their people have been killed in 8 years and the rest live in constant fear of being bombed.

 Ukraine’s leaders knew beforehand an invasion was coming and they could have stopped it easily if they wanted to by agreeing to not become a staging ground for foreign troops and weapons, and to stop the war against Donetsk and Luhansk.
 Why was it so important to their leaders to not give that security to Russia?
-Why is it that they would literally rather be invaded and destroyed?
+Why is it that they would literally rather be invaded and probably destroyed by a far superior military power?
 Were the Ukrainian elites being paid off to sell out the people of Ukraine?
 That does seem sane compared to the other insane option of Ukraine being in danger of being completely destroyed just so that American weapons could be aimed at Russia from their borders.